beacon-biosignals/OndaFormat/README.md

 - ...increments to `minor` correspond to changes/additions that are unlikely to break existing Onda readers
 - ...increments to `patch` correspond to purely textual changes, e.g. clarifying a phrase or fixing a typo

-Note that, in accordance with the semantic versioning specification, `0.minor.patch` releases may include breaking changes:
+Note that, in accordance with the semantic versioning specification, minor increments in the `0.y.z` release series may include breaking changes:

 > Major version zero (0.y.z) is for initial development.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.